About Money and Insurance

 4. Can I pay with a credit card?

 Yes.
 We accept credit card payments through PayPal.
 Instructions.
+We also accept payments via Venmo, Zelle, and personal check.

 5. What is the refund policy?

+We refund the deposit in full up to one week prior to the start of the Process.
 We refund unused portions of payments received up to the third group session of the Process.
 No refunds will be made after the third session.

 6. What if I cannot afford the full amount?